ReDI-School/nrw-html-and-css/lesson16/index.md

 # 1. Introduction to Positioning

 The positioning of elements can be controlled via the CSS `position` rule.
 It allows you to take elements out of their normal flow.
-This section briefly introduces the CSS Positioning and available values.
+This section briefly introduces CSS Positioning and available values.
 This section also covers use cases for the use of different CSS Positioning values.

 ETA: 5-10min